KDAB/KDBindings/docs/api/mkdocs/docs/getting-started/data-binding.md

 std::cout << area << std::endl; // will print 15
 ```

-Pretty much all arithmetic operators are supported, as well as combinations of Properties with constant values.
+Pretty much all arithmetic operators are supported, as well as combinations of properties with constant values.

 ## Declaring functions for use in data binding
 KDBindings also allows you to declare arbitrary functions as usable in the context of data binding.
-See the [`node_functions.h`](../node__functions_8h.md) file for documentation on the associated macros.
+See the [`node_functions.h`](./node__functions_8h.html) file for documentation on the associated macros.

 This is already done for some of the `std` arithmetic functions, like abs and floor.
 You can use the KDBINDINGS_DECLARE_STD_FUNCTION macro to declare more of these when necessary.